Maximizing the Diversity of Exposure in a Social Network: Introduction

-Considering that filter bubbles result from lack of exposure to diverse viewpoints regarding an issue, we measure the total \textit{diversity exposure} of all users in the network.
-The exposure score of each user depends on the leaning of the articles he consumes (also called \textit{news diet}) and his existing point of view on the matter.
-We assume that the diversity of exposure can be increased through \emph{content recommendations} made by the social-media platform.
-Our problem can be naturally defined in an \emph{information propagation setting}~\cite{kempe03}: we ask to select a small number of seed users and articles so as to \emph{maximize the overall diversity of exposure} of the users in the network.
-Since recommended posts are inserted in the timeline of the users, disrupting the organic flow of content in the network, the number of recommended posts should be limited.
+Our problem can be naturally defined in an \emph{information-pro\-pa\-ga\-tion setting}~\cite{kempe03}: we ask to select a small number of seed users and the articles that should be recommended to them so as to maximize the total diversity of exposure in the network.
+Since the recommended articles are inserted into the timeline of the users, disrupting the organic flow of the content in the network, we also consider a limit on the number of articles that can be recommended to a user in this way.

-An attractive aspect of our problem formulation is that it consolidates many aspects of the functionality of a real-life social network.
-By incorporating article leanings, user leanings, and the probabilities of further sharing an article, we ask to find the recommendations that give both a good spread and simultaneously maximize the diversity level of the users.
-To better understand the interplay between spread and diversity, observe that assigning articles that match the users' predisposition ensures a higher spread but yields a minimal increase of diversity, while recommending articles that are radically opposing to users' predisposition, will ensure high diversity locally but hinder the spread of the articles.
-This trade-off highlights the challenging nature of the problem.
+An attractive aspect of our problem setting is that it conso\-li\-da\-tes many aspects of the functionality of real-life social net\-works.
+By incorporating article leanings, user leanings, and the probabilities of further sharing an article, we ask to find the recommendations that translate to a good spread and simul\-taneously maximize the diversity exposure level of the users.
+To better understand the interplay between spread and diversity, observe that assigning articles that match the users' predisposition is likely to result in a high spread but minimal increase of diversity, while recommending articles that are opposed to users' predispositions, will likely result in high diversity locally but hinder the spread of the articles.
+This trade-off is central to the diversity-maximization problem we consider.